-As you bike back, stop to sit on a bench: Think about what human uses can you observe alongside the river corridor and in the river from the route you take?
+As you walk back think about what human uses can you observe alongside the river corridor and in the river from the route you take?
 Examples might include Recreation (fishing, walking, parks, biking, more!), Housing, Agriculture (farms, ranches), Mining, and Natural Resources Extraction (mining, water diversion).